 Offering– A cloak of leaves is draped over the bound Cultist.

-Offering – A fire with 2 maple branches is lit just outside the bounds of the shrine.
+Offering – A fire with a wyrd plant of Stasis and a wyrd plant of Spirit is lit just outside the bounds of the shrine.

 Act – The Cultists perform the rite of Cleanse the Pollution with no vulgarities.

 Offering – A dose of Flying Ointment is applied to the gums of the bound Cultist by one of the others.

 Offering- The bound Cultist is bathed by the third with water and a piece of Linen.